hiveot/hub/docs/challenges.md

 ## Ontology

-How to define IoT devices?
+How to describe IoT devices?

-Initially established a standard called iotdomain-standard', then tried NGSI's approach but it got bulky and needs a separate server, and eventually caught up with W3C's Web of Things.
+I initially established a standard called iotdomain-standard', then tried NGSI's approach but it got bulky and needs a separate server, and eventually caught up with W3C's Web of Things.
+So, take a look at [W3C's Thing Description](https://www.w3.org/TR/wot-thing-description11/) document.

+A related issue is vocabulary.
+Who is responsible for standardizing the terminology used in events, properties and actions?
+a.
+The publishing device maps internal to standardized vocabulary
+b.
+The Hub services translate the vocabulary from the publisher
+c.
+The user interface translates.

+Option a. is chosen because it constrains the mapping domain knowledge to the individual publishers.
+Thus a protocol binding for a particular protocol translates terminology of device events, properties and actions to standardized HiveOT vocabulary.
+All that consumers need to know is the standardized vocabulary.

+How to define a vocabulary?
+Unfortunately there is no globally accepted vocabulary (yet), so one is put together using W3C or other standards.
+This is work in progress.

 ## Authorization